Urgh.

 - Pet-friendly landlords will demand anywhere between 6 – 8 weeks’ rent for a deposit.

-- Do a thorough Property Inventory so there’s no confusion about what kind of state the property is in before the tenant/pet moved in.
+- Conduct a thorough Property Inventory so there’s no confusion about what kind of state the property is in before the tenant/pet moved in.
 This is crucial.

 - Since cats and dogs are the most common household pets in the UK, make sure you specify that you accept cats and dogs, and any other type of animal which you think will improve your campaign.